Failure to diagnose may not seem like a big deal. But you’d be surprised…

 A physician’s failure to diagnose can lead to severe and permanent injuries, disabilities, and even death.
 If you believe you or a loved one were a victim of a failed diagnosis, you may have legal recourse.
 But first, you must prove the failed diagnosis was due to neglect.

-If the doctor followed all proper protocol, administered screenings, ordered accurate testing, and acted as any highly-trained and skilled medical professional would, you might not have a case of negligence at all.
+If the doctor followed all proper protocol, you might not have a case.
+That is, if they administered screenings, ordered accurate testing.
+Acted as any highly-trained and skilled medical professional would.
+That’s not medical malpractice at all, of course.

-However, if you know the doctor was neglectful in diagnosing you, pursuing a medical malpractice case can be your path to compensation and justice.
+But what if you know the doctor was negligent in diagnosing you?
+Pursuing a medical malpractice case may be your path to compensation and justice.

 Okay so you’ve determined your failure-to-diagnose case is due to neglect.
 Now what?